-On November 10, 2008, and amended September 13, 2012, the District entered into an Aurora Regional Improvement No. 5 Establishment Agreement, pursuant to the IGA in Note 8, regarding the regional mill levy.
-Per the agreement, the District, City of Aurora, Cornerstar Metropolitan District, Wheatlands Metropolitan District and Aurora Crossroads Metropolitan Districts Nos.
+On November 10, 2008, and amended September 13, 2012, the District entered into an Aurora Regional Improvement No. 5 Establishment Agreement (the "Establishment Agreement"), pursuant to the City IGA in Note 9, regarding the regional mill levy.
+Per the Establishment Agreement, the District, City of Aurora, Cornerstar Metropolitan District, Wheatlands Metropolitan District and Aurora Crossroads Metropolitan Districts Nos.
 1-3 established the Aurora Regional Improvement Authority No. 5 (the "Authority").
-In 2018, the District entered into an Aurora Regional Improvement Authority No. 5 Second Amendment to Establishment Agreement to add Iliff

-Commons Metropolitan District No. 3 and Murphy Creek Metropolitan District Nos 1, 2, 4 and 5 as members of the Authority.
+In 2018, the District entered into an Aurora Regional Improvement Authority No. 5 Second Amendment to Establishment Agreement to add Iliff Commons Metropolitan District No. 3 and Murphy Creek Metropolitan District Nos 1, 2, 4 and 5 as members of the Authority.
 In 2017, Wheatlands Metropolitan District withdrew from the Authority.
 The Authority was organized for the purpose of planning, designing, constructing, installing, acquiring, relocating, redeveloping or financing the Regional Improvements designated in the ARI Master Plans, as defined in the Aurora Model Service Plan from the ARI mill levy revenues and/or the proceeds of revenue bonds to be issued by the Authority.
-Each of the Districts that is a party to this agreement agrees that the Authority may fund its operations with the ARI mill levy revenues transferred to the Authority from each District.
+Each of the Districts that is a party to this Establishment Agreement agrees that the Authority may fund its operations with the ARI mill levy revenues transferred to the Authority from each District.
 The amount of money necessary to fund the operations of the Authority shall be allocated on a pro-rata basis between all of the Districts.
 In the event there is a shortfall in funds necessary to operate the Authority, each District agrees to advance funds to the Authority on a pro-rata basis.
 The Authority shall reimburse any operational advances from the ARI mill levy revenue received from each respective district.
 Until such time as there is a unanimous vote of the Members of the Authority, or a unanimous vote of a Project Committee, requiring the ARI mill levy revenue to be transferred to the Authority, the ARI mill levy revenue shall be held by the Districts.
-As of December 31, 2018, the Authority has not requested transfer of the funds to the Authority.
+As of December 31, 2020, the Authority has not requested transfer of the funds to the Authority.
 On September 13, 2012, the District entered into a Project Committee Agreement.
-Per the agreement, the District, Cornerstar Metropolitan District and Wheatlands Metropolitan District gave the authority to Wheatlands Metropolitan District to use revenues from the Wheatlands ARI mill levy for the ARI Master Plan approved by the Authority.
-On November 12, 2012, the District entered into a Project Committee Agreement.
-Per the agreement, the District, Cornerstar Metropolitan District and Wheatlands Metropolitan District gave the authority to Cornerstar Metropolitan District to use revenues from the Cornerstar ARI mill levy for the ARI Master Plan approved by the Authority.
-As of December 31, 2018, \$45,488 is recorded as a payable under this agreement.
+Per the Project Committee Agreement, the District, Cornerstar Metropolitan District and Wheatlands Metropolitan District gave the authority to Wheatlands Metropolitan District to use revenues from the Wheatlands ARI mill levy for the ARI Master Plan approved by the Authority.
+On November 12, 2012, the District entered into a Project Committee Agreement (the "November 2012 Agreement").
+Per the November 2012 Agreement, the District, Cornerstar Metropolitan District and Wheatlands Metropolitan District gave the authority to Cornerstar Metropolitan District to use revenues from the Cornerstar ARI mill levy for the ARI Master Plan As of December 31, 2020, \$64,171 is recorded as a payable under the approved by the Authority.
+Establishment Agreement.